Sakshui/Real-Time-Chat-Application-with-Gemini-Integration/README.md

 ### Demo frontend (static)

-Open `http://localhost:8080/ChatApp.html` (or `LoginSignup.html`), create an account, login, and start a chat.
+Open `LoginSignup.html`, create an account, login, and start a chat.

 ---